cloanto.comProducts & ServicesSupport

 Known applications that write Unicode INI files include Software Director and the Windows Registry Editor.
 Both write little-endian UTF-16 data.

-Also see the section "Defensive INI: Detecting Unicode, XML" in this document.
+Also see the section "Defensive INI: Detecting Unicode, XML, JSON" in this document.

 File Names